Skip to content

 Learning Outcomes

-• Deliver a spoken presentation in Chinese to convey information, ideas and opinions.
+• Deliver a spoken presentation in Chinese to convey information, ideas, opinions and explanations

-• Use Chinese script to convey information, ideas and opinions.
+• Use Chinese script to convey information, ideas, opinions and reasons

 Assessment